Chocolate Tahini Brownies (Gluten-Free)

 Where does the tahini come in?
 That’s the fun part!
 We mix the tahini with a little agave syrup to create a sweet, halvah-like paste that’s swirled across the top of the brownies.
 It looks very pretty, like a marbled fleur-de-lis, and it adds a nutty, caramel note to the brownie.
 If the swirling sounds intimidating, watch the video: it takes two seconds and a toothpick!

-These brownies will make a pleasant finish to any summer picnic on the beach, a barbecue potluck, or a happy hour.
+These brownies will make a pleasant finish to any meal, from a birthday to a casual patio dinner.
 If you’re feeling decadent, tuck them into an ice cream sundae!
 They’re so rich, we like to serve them with a cup of coffee, or equally delightful, a shot of bourbon.

 Our tip: In the test kitchen, we tried this recipe with both virgin and refined coconut oils.
 The virgin coconut oil gave the brownies a definite coconut flavor — they tasted sweeter and a bit denser.
 The brownies with the refined coconut oil were lighter and more of the dark chocolate’s bitterness came forward.
 Both were very good, but our tasters preferred the brownies with the refined coconut oil.